Murder of Kanhaiya Lal: Murder

-Muhammad Riyaz Attari, one of the two accused, had made a video days before the attack on June 17 where he stated his intent for murder for remarks against the prophet Muhammad, to make a "viral" video and his disregard for further consequences.
+One of the accused, Mohammad Riyaz Akhtari, had made a video on 17 June, days before the attack, in which he stated his intention to kill Kanhaiya Lal Teli over remarks concerning the Prophet Muhammad, and said he wanted to make the video "viral".

-On June 28, two assailants entered Lal's tailor shop posing as customers.
-When Lal began taking the measurements for one of them, he was attacked with cleavers at 2.45 p.m.
-The entire attack was caught on video by the assailants.
-After subduing Lal, the two accused dragged him out of the shop and slit his throat with a makeshift dagger made at their welding workshop.
+On 28 June, two Muslim men, Mohammad Riyaz Akhtari and Ghouse Mohammad, entered Lal's tailoring shop posing as customers.
+When Lal began taking measurements for one of them, they attacked him with cleavers at about 2:45 p.m. and recorded the assault on video.
+After subduing Lal, the two accused dragged him out of the shop and slit his throat with a makeshift dagger made at their welding workshop, killing him by beheading.
 Lal was stabbed in different parts of the body.
-A shop assistant of Lal also sustained severe head injuries trying to save him.
-Other shopkeepers did not make attempts to rescue him.
+A shop assistant who attempted to intervene also sustained severe head injuries.
 The assailants fled on foot and then drove away on a motorcycle.

+A post-mortem examination found 26 injury marks on Lal's body, including injuries to the neck, head, hands, back and chest; reports based on the examination also described 13 deep cuts, most around the neck.

-In what seems to be a second video (taken after the attack), they boasted about the murder to avenge the insult to Islam and also made threats against India's Prime Minister Narendra Modi.
+In a subsequent video, the accused displayed the weapons and claimed that the killing was carried out to avenge an alleged insult to Islam and also made threats against India's Prime Minister Narendra Modi.